-Apple has made available the first public beta of iOS 26, bringing the new software to a wider audience following initial testing by developers.
+Apple has made available the third public beta of iOS 26, bringing the new software to a wider audience following initial testing by developers.
 Keep reading to learn how to prepare your device for the beta software and how to install it.

 Apple WWDC25 iOS 26 hero 250609